numfocus/summit/pages/discussion_format.md

 ## Plan

-- Please break into small groups of no more than 8 people.
+Please break into small groups of no more than 8 people.
 If you have more than 8 people, break into multiple groups that independently discuss the topic.
+(Make sure you have both users and project leaders in your group!)

+### Open the Google Doc for your discussion track from the spreadsheet [here](https://docs.google.com/spreadsheets/d/1uXnBFoJ6YlAUjaedn9aajlqKJBawU3_t7nUvx3iQx_8/edit#gid=0).

-- Once you have a group please designate a **moderator**, a **note taker**, and a **reporter**.
+Once you have a group please designate a **moderator**, a **note taker**, and a **reporter**.
 	- The **moderator** should make sure that everyone has a chance to speak and no one person dominates the discussion.
 Also please pay attention to the [code of conduct](https://www.numfocus.org/code-of-conduct).
 	-  The **note takers** should take notes in a Google doc with help from everyone in the group.
 	-  The **reporter** can be a third person, or can be the same as the moderator or note taker.
-		-  Please create a google doc under your account
-		-  Make it editable by anyone with the link
-		-  Paste in the link to your doc into this sheet: [https://docs.google.com/spreadsheets/d/1eWCCVDTyo9rApX4ofeaZyL07pSS-jzYBrW3fvVIMiy0/edit#gid=0](https://docs.google.com/spreadsheets/d/1eWCCVDTyo9rApX4ofeaZyL07pSS-jzYBrW3fvVIMiy0/edit#gid=0)

-### Copy & Paste the following information into your doc:

-Discussion topic:
-Moderator:
-Note taker:
-Reporter:
-Group members:

-Session Questions:

-1. Describe the problem(s)
-2. What are potential solutions?
-3. How could NumFOCUS help?
+The reporter will summarize the discussion during the "reflections" portion of the schedule.

+Fill in the names of your group members on the doc, plus the moderator, note taker, and reporter.

 ## Reporting out

-- **Reporters** should be prepared to summarize the main points of the group discussion, including the three topics, after the breakout (5 minutes/group)
+- **Reporters** should be prepared to summarize the main points of the group discussion during the "reflections" session at the end of the day.
+There is prep time set aside so that you can prepare your remarks.